tejastn10/torrentus/README.md

 ## Building for Production 🏗️

-Brimstone comes with pre-configured build scripts for all major platforms:
+Torrentus comes with pre-configured build scripts for all major platforms:

 ### Windows